-Trump Vows To Release Ukraine Transcript Amid Impeachment Crescendo In D.C.
+Trump Vows To Release Ukraine Transcript Amid Impeachment Crescendo

 A campaign aide said that unless the White House releases the relevant materials connected to the matter, Biden would throw his support behind Pelosi and the House in pursuing impeachment.

-Biden was expected to address the impeachment issue himself on Tuesday afternoon.
+Biden addressed the impeachment issue himself on Tuesday afternoon.

 The much-anticipated transcript

-Trump has acknowledged discussing Biden with Zelensky earlier this summer.
 That followed his decision to suspend military assistance to Ukraine.
 Trump has insisted that there was never a "quid pro quo" in which he said he'd agree to release aid to Ukraine in exchange for dirt on Biden or his family.

 One question the transcript could answer is what, specifically, Trump said to Zelensky about investigating Biden's son, Hunter, who once sat on the board of a Ukrainian gas company.